Webierta/call-counter/README.md

 # Calling Plan Control
-## Calling plan consumption management
+## Management of minutes consumed for outgoing calls

 *Calling Plan Control* helps to manage the contracted calling plan on your mobile phone.